 On February 24, 2022, Russian forces launched significant military action against Ukraine.
 There continues to be sustained conflict and disruption in the region, which is expected to endure for the foreseeable future.
-Our consultants in our Eastern Europe market within our Europe business segment that includes Russia, Ukraine, Belarus and other Common Independent States in the region, continue to operate their independent businesses, albeit at a reduced level than prior to the start of the conflict.
-For the years ended December 31, 2023 and 2022, we have recorded pretax charges of \$0 and \$1.0 million, respectively, primarily related to the impairment of inventory.
+Our consultants in our Eastern Europe market, a market within our Europe business segment that includes Russia, Ukraine, Belarus and other Common Independent States in the region, continue to operate their independent businesses, albeit at a reduced level than prior to the start of the conflict.
 We expect that this will continue to impact our business for the foreseeable future.
-We will continue monitoring the social, political, regulatory and economic environment in Ukraine and Russia, and will consider further actions as appropriate.
+We will continue monitoring the social, political, regulatory and economic environment in Ukraine and Russia and will consider further actions as appropriate.

-Net sales related to Eastern Europe for the years ended December 31, 2023 and 2022, were \$54.3 million and \$53.3 million, respectively.
-Operating income related to Russia and Other for the years ended December 31, 2023 and 2022, were \$3.1 million and \$2.9 million, respectively, prior to the charges noted above.
-As of December 31, 2023, Russia and Other had assets of \$7.4 million, net of working capital reserves related to inventories.
+Net sales related to Eastern Europe for the years ended December 31, 2024 and 2023, were \$54.8 million and \$54.3 million, respectively.
+Operating income related to Eastern Europe for the years ended December 31, 2024 and 2023, were \$4.2 million and \$3.1 million, respectively.
+As of December 31, 2024, Eastern Europe had assets of \$7.2 million, net of working capital reserves related to inventories.

-More broadly, there could be additional negative impacts to our net sales, earnings and cash flows should the situation escalate beyond its current scope, including, among other potential impacts, economic recessions in certain neighboring countries or globally due to inflationary pressures and supply chain cost increases or the geographic proximity of the war relative to the rest of Europe.
+More broadly, there could be additional negative impacts to our net sales, earnings and cash flows should the situation escalate beyond its current scope, including, among other potential impacts, economic recessions in certain neighboring countries.